felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.16.1 =

 (2017/08/23) Added a 'seller' property to Schema Product type offers (Pro version).
 Added a 'brand' property to the Schema Product type (Pro version).
-Added 'Event Start' and 'Event End' options in the Social Settings metabox (Pro version).
+Added 'Event Start' and 'Event End' options in the Social / Search Optimization metabox (Pro version).

 = 1.16.0 =